morete/kubevirt-basics-training/content/en/docs/getting-started-with-kubevirt/ssh.md

 ## Exposing the SSH port inside the Kubernetes cluster

-To access the SSH port from the Kubernetes default Pod network we have to create a simple Service resource.
+To access the SSH port from the Kubernetes default pod network we have to create a simple Service resource.
 For this, we use a Service of type `ClusterIP`.

 Create a file `svc_{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}-firstvm-ssh.yaml` in the `{{% param "labsfoldername" %}}/{{% param "labsubfolderprefix" %}}{{% param "labfoldernumber" %}}` directory and write the following Service configuration to it: